 Although how much of an affect your site’s bounce rate has on your organic rankings is contested amongst SEOs, a recent study by SEMRush showed a correlation between bounce rate and keyword rankings:

-Bounce rate also is just a great indicator of the usability of your site and the effectiveness of your content, so it’s something to keep an eye on.
+Bounce rate also is just a great indicator of the usability of your site and the effectiveness of your SEO content, so it’s something to keep an eye on.

 Increased social sharing